 ASSIP: A Novel Intervention For Those With A Recent Suicide Attempt

-Developed in Switzerland, the Attempted Suicide Short Intervention Program (ASSIP) is based on the belief that only by understanding the very individualized path to a suicide attempt can one develop effective prevention strategies.
-The patient’s or client’s story is central to ASSIP.
-ASSIP also views a suicide attempt as an action taken in order to reach a goal—often to end unbearable emotional pain–rather than simply a symptom of mental illness.
+Developed in Switzerland, the Attempted Suicide Short Intervention Program (ASSIP) is based on the belief that only by understanding the very individualized path to a suicide attempt can one develop effective prevention strategies; individual’s story is central to ASSIP.
+The suicide attempt is viewed as an action taken in order to reach a goal – often to end unbearable emotional pain – rather than simply a symptom of mental illness.

 ASSIP takes place over three sessions.
-During the first session, patients are video-recorded telling his or her story of how they came to harm themselves.
-In the second session, the video recording is viewed together by the ASSIP-trained therapist and patient/client.
+During the first session, clients are video-recorded telling their story of how they came to harm themselves.
+In the second session, the video recording is viewed together by the ASSIP-trained therapist and client.
 The third session is devoted to developing safety planning strategies for avoiding future suicidal behavior.
-This information is summarized for the patient, family members upon the patient’s request, and other treating providers, serving as a template for reducing future risk in the community.
+This information is summarized for the client, family members upon the patient’s request, and other treating providers, serving as a template for reducing future risk in the community.
 Therapists also send “caring contact” letters for several months after the in-person sessions conclude.

 Swiss researchers conducted a study of 120 individuals who had recently attempted suicide.
 Half the participants were placed in a control group that received standard therapy, while the other half received ASSIP.
 The study found that after two years, the ASSIP group had approximately 80% fewer suicide attempts and over 70% fewer days in the hospital when compared to the control group.

-ASSIP was introduced to New York in 2018 and initially available to individuals 18 years of age and above in Syracuse and Rochester.
-It is now available via Telehealth as part of a research study to any individuals that qualify and are residents of New York State.
-Study participants must be:
+ASSIP was introduced to New York in 2018 and initially available only in Syracuse and Rochester.
+It is now available via Telehealth to any individuals that qualify and are residents of New York State.
+Individuals must also be: